alexsnow348/learning-notes/learning-notes/machine-learning-and-ai-notes/mlops/mlops-role-preparations-questions.md

 “Sure.
 I’m an MLOps Engineer with over 8 years of experience across ML engineering, backend development, and large-scale data systems.
 Most recently at LPKF, I built the entire ML infrastructure from scratch.
 I set up MLflow for experiment tracking and model registry, DVC for data versioning, and deployed GPU-accelerated models using NVIDIA Triton Server orchestrated through Docker and Docker Compose on our on-prem Proxmox environment and Azure Cloud VM.
 I also designed the data architecture for processing high-resolution image and video microscopy data, ensuring reproducible training workflows and scalable inference performance.

 Before that, I spent six years at Telekom Malaysia in roles ranging from ML Engineer to Lead Backend Engineer.
 I developed real-time analytics systems, video analytics pipelines, and later led backend teams building microservices and ETL workflows that reduced internal operational workload by 50%.
-I also worked on FinTech systems—such as KYC verification flows and PCI-DSS–compliant key management services.

 I hold a Master’s in Data Analytics, specialize in MLOps and LLMOps, and build open-source projects like a BBC-audio RAG system and an AI-driven career conversation tool.
 Overall, I bring strong hands-on experience in MLOps, ML engineering, and backend architecture—especially around deploying, serving, and operationalizing ML models with Docker-based GPU environments.”